-In this guide to Mallorca at Christmas, find out what to expect when visiting the island over the festive season.
+In this guide to Mallorca at Christmas in 2023, find out what to expect when visiting the island over the festive season.

 I have been living on the island since 2005 and I absolutely love the festive season.
 Mallorca’s Christmas lights are some of the most magical and tasteful you will find in Europe.